peppemath/RabbitMQ_Repository/README.md

 # RabbitMQ_Repository
-This is a simple project/tutorial of implementation of RabbitMQ
+This is a simple project/tutorial of RabbitMQ implementation